-Join us for five wonderful, exciting days, sleep the night aboard the original ‘King of Trains, and the Train of Kings’ as it travels to Venice, be pampered by your personal steward, revel in its history of spies and intrigue, and enjoy gourmet dining, fine wines and spellbinding views of the Alps.
+Join us for five wonderful, exciting days, sleep the night aboard the original ‘King of Trains, and the Train of Kings’ as it travels from London to Venice, be pampered by your personal steward, revel in its history of spies and intrigue, and enjoy gourmet dining, fine wines and spellbinding views of the Alps.
 Then reach Venice and live the life of a Venetian noble.

 Join us in Spring 2023 on one of the world’s most iconic and romantic journeys—the Orient-Express from London to Venice.
 On this great train journey from the Golden Age of travel we shall enjoy two days on board the Orient-Express as it travels through the Alps on the famous Gotthard route to Venice, and three nights living as a Venetian noble in a 15th-century private palazzo on the banks of the Grand Canal.
 The dates are April 17 to 21, 2023, and we have advantageous rates for this, the most sought-after route of the Orient-Express in high season.
 It will be an unmissable event.
 The snag is, we have places for only six cabins (up to 12 guests).